ambern115/CSCI2041/Labs/Lab_04_Feb_06_Higher_Order_Functions.md

 ``orf: bool list -> bool``

 Similar to the function above, but a disjunction (or) instead of a conjunction (and).
-If there are elements in the list then return ``false``.
+If there are no elements in the list then return ``false``.

 We use ``orf`` to match ``andf`` above.